echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 \frac{∂}{∂Θ_j}J(Θ)≈\frac{J(\Theta_1,\dots,Θ_j+ϵ,\dots,Θ_n)−J(\Theta_1,\dots,Θ_j-ϵ,\dots,Θ_n)}{2ϵ}
 $$

 - this compares the calculated cost function gradient with an infinitesimally approximated gradient
+- check if the derivative function is outputting correct derivative values.
 - two sided is slightly more accurate than one sided
 - $\epsilon$ recommended to use $~10^{-4}$
+- should see a relative difference that is less than 1e-9

 codes: